| |

 - A U.S. or nonprofit

-organization.
-In fact, anyone
+anization.
+In fact, anyone can have a.org

-.org domain.
+domain. .net

 - An Internet service provider (ISP).
 In fact, any bandwidth reseller,